AI in Automation: Discover Automatable Tasks With AI in 2024

 Based on McKinsey and PwC’s analysis, ~20% of business activities can be automated using today’s technology.
-PwC estimates this automation wave to take place until late 2020s and that automation could reach 30% of all existing jobs by mid 2030s.
+PwC estimates this automation wave to take place until the late 2020s and that automation could reach 30% of all existing jobs by mid-2030s.

-McKinsey estimates that at least ~18% of activities is possible to be automated with today’s technology.
-18% is estimated on a bottom up estimate that 30% of activities in ~60% of all occupations can be automated.
+McKinsey estimates that at least ~18% of activities are possible to be automated with today’s technology.
+18% is estimated on a bottom-up estimate that 30% of activities in ~60% of all occupations can be automated.
 McKinsey also predicts that <5% of occupations can be entirely automated with today’s AI advances.

 Example occupations and automation potential according to McKinsey: